3 Tiny (But Mighty) Brain Glands That Control Your Hormones

 Now, it’s your turn to tell us which of these seven things sound doable enough to implement in your daily life?
 Let us know in the comments below what you’re already doing and what you plan to do, as a result of watching/reading about these three precious brain glands.

-And if you’d like to go deeper on the topic of balancing your stress hormones and healing your nervous system in a brand new way, next week I’ll be letting you in on my best kept secret: The Adrenal ReCode – our new, groundbreaking program designed to help YOU free yourself from fear, anxiety, insomnia, overwhelm and exhaustion, by teaching you how to ReCode your adrenals and heal your nervous system.
+And if you’d like to go deeper on the topic of balancing your stress hormones and healing your nervous system in a brand new way, I'd like you to know about The Adrenal ReCode – our new, groundbreaking program designed to help YOU free yourself from fear, anxiety, insomnia, overwhelm and exhaustion, by teaching you how to ReCode your adrenals and heal your nervous system.